-Preliminary metallurgy suggests the oxide and mixed copper mineralization is amenable to low-cost, heap leach and solvent extraction/electrowinning ("SX/EW") processing.
+Preliminary metallurgy suggests the oxide and mixed copper mineralization is amenable to low-cost, heap leach and SX/EW processing.
 Average copper recovery in the oxide mineralization in column leach testing is 86%, while the mixed material returned 83% recovery.
 The underlying sulphide-copper mineralization has only been tested with ten widely spaced holes and remains open in most directions.

-The estimate is based on copper, molybdenum, gold, and silver drill hole sample grades collected from 6 core and 24 RC drill holes completed by Entrée, and also from 20 historical core and RC drill holes completed by Anaconda and PacMag.
+The estimate is based on copper, molybdenum, gold, and silver drillhole sample grades collected from 6 core and 24 RC drill holes completed by Entrée, and also from 20 historical core and RC drill holes completed by Anaconda and PacMag.